matuzo/matuzoat/src/blog/2022/100daysof-day12.md

 max(0px, ((100% - 64rem) / 2));
 ````

-If 100% is less than 64rem, we would get a negative number, which is an invalid value for `margin` properties.
+If 100% is less than 64rem, we would get a negative number, which would break the layout.
 The [max() function](/blog/2022/100daysof-day5/) ensures that the `margin` is always at least zero.
 It takes a comma separated list of expressions.
 The largest value in the list will be selected.
 If the value of our calculation is less than 0, `max()` takes 0 instead because it’s larger than the negative number.

 ```css
 margin-inline: max(0px, ((100% - 64rem) / 2));